 As of last week, the Market Climate for stocks continued to be characterized by unusually unfavorable valuations and unfavorable market action.
 It's important to recognize that our measures of market action have much more to do with broad market internals, spread behavior, price/volume action and industry and security group dispersion than they have to do with simple observation of the major indices.
 I neither attempt, nor believe it is possible, to “time” and “forecast” short term movements in the major indices with any reliability.
 The objective of our hedging is much more humble, but I think, very effective over the long run.
 That objective is to accept market risk in conditions that have generally been associated with high or at least acceptable average return/risk tradeoffs, and to avoid or hedge away market risk in conditions that have generally produced hostile tradeoffs, on average.

 As a rule, once you've established a sufficiently diversified portfolio (if you haven't, the first step in risk management is to shut down your diversifiable risk), it's then optimal to vary your exposure to market risk more or less proportionally with the market's expected return/risk ratio.
 At present, the Strategic Growth Fund is fully hedged.
-Not net short (the dollar value of our shorts never materially exceeds our long holdings), but fully hedged.
+Not net short but fully hedged.

 Though I've been asked by several journalists, I continue to decline the opportunity to provide a “2006 forecast” for stocks.
 It's fair to say that I adhere to a general thesis that rich valuations tend to mute investment outcomes more often than not, and rich valuations coupled with unfavorable market action (assuming it continues unfavorable) is downright hostile.
 But as for forecasts, especially short-term ones, I have no idea.
 We'll align our investment position with the prevailing Market Climate and shift that position when sufficient evidence of a Climate shift emerges.